xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 0.0                  | 0.0                  |
 | **Level (%)**                | **Level 8**          | **Level 10**         |

+#### Explanation from Model:
+##### The road surface shows minor surface defects with very small areas of ravelling or bleeding affecting less than 2% of the surface.
+There are no significant structural distresses like cracking, rutting, or edge breakup.
+---

 ---

 ### Road Segment 16